-In addition, many consumers who choose to pay off credit cards with the proceeds from a debt consolidation loan often may fall victim again to the "plastic promise" of buy now pay later and they end up quickly accumulating a whole new round of credit card debts.
-When this occurs, consumers now have BOTH a debt consolidation loan and multiple high interest credit cards to wrestle with.
-Thus, the situation has gone from bad to worse and the of debt treadmill continues full speed ahead.
+In addition, many consumers who pay off credit cards with a debt consolidation loan actually end up accumulating additional credit card debts quickly.
+In this scenario, the cycle of debt continues as consumers now have BOTH a debt consolidation loan and multiple high-interest credit cards to deal with.
+Thus, the situation has gone from bad to worse.

-The goal of a debt consolidation, also known as a debt management plan (DMP), is to combine or consolidate multiple high-interest consumer debts into one, more manageable payment each month.
-Through the benefits of debt relief such as lower interest rates and the waiving of late fees and penalties, a debt management plan coordinated with the assistance of a credit counselor or debt counselor can provide personalized assistance for consumers who need a proven, predictable, accelerated pathway to reduce or resolve debts and get on the path to debt-free living.
+Debt consolidation, also known as a debt management program (DMP), combines or consolidates multiple high-interest consumer debts into a single, more manageable and more structured monthly payment.
+Through the benefits of debt relief such as lower, more lenient, interest rates and the waiving of late fees and penalties, a debt management plan coordinated by a credit counselor or debt counselor can be provide personalized assistance for consumers who need a proven, predictable, and accelerated path out of debt.

-How are debt management plans customized for consumers?
-A credit counselor (or debt counselor) typically will interview consumers to gain a clear and accurate record of all of their debts.
-Then they will go through a budget analysis with consumers to determine how much money can be reasonably directed each month to pay down those debts.
-Finally, based on this information, they will create a financial debt reduction game plan (a debt management plan or DMP) and send proposals to each of the consumer's creditors requesting the benefits of debt relief for the individual or family going through a financial hardship.
-These benefits typically include lower interest rates, a waiving of late fees and penalties, and generally more favorable repayment terms.
-Those creditors who agree to the debt provider's proposals are then added to the debt management plan.
-For those that do not, it's important to understand that consumers are still obligated with creditors according to the terms of their original agreements.
-Overall, debt consolidation or debt management plans (DMPs) can be very effective and save a substantial amount of money IF consumers commit fully to STOP using credit cards AND begin the process of paying down the principal amount of debt on time, month after month, at a LOWER INTEREST RATE.
+In order to customize the plan for the consumer, a credit counselor (or debt counselor) typically will interview consumers to gain a clear understanding of all of their debts.
+Then they will conduct a budget analysis with consumers to find out how much money can be realistically allocated each month to pay down those debts.
+Based on the information they've gathered, they will come up with a game plan (a debt management plan or DMP) and send proposals to each of the consumer's creditors requesting the benefits of debt relief for the individual or family experiencing financial hardship.
+These benefits can include lower interest rates, a waiving of late fees and penalties, and generally more favorable repayment terms.
+Those creditors who agree to the proposals are then added to the debt management plan.
+For those that do not, consumers are still obligated with creditors according to the terms of their original agreements.
+Overall, it's important to remember that debt consolidation or debt management plans can be very effective and save a substantial amount of money IF consumers STOP using credit cards and begin the process of paying down the principal amount of debt on time, month after month, at a LOWER INTEREST RATE.

-While credit counseling is a method of debt relief that has helped many individuals and families, it's important to know that debt management requires a fair measure of discipline and restraint to avoid relying on credit cards.
-In addition, debt management programs typically take three or more years to complete in order for the consumer to realize all of the money saving benefits of debt consolidation.
-An increasingly popular alternative to debt management, especially for those who are facing the possiblity of bankruptcy, is debt settlement.
-Debt settlement, or debt negotiation, is considered a more aggressive form of debt relief that may help consumers, facing the prospects of bankruptcy, get out of credit card debt faster.
-This is assuming they can accumulate money in a "set aside" account which can later be used as the lump sum settlement source needed to reach a successful settlement with individual creditors.
+It's important to know that debt consolidation requires discipline and typically three to five years to complete the program and take advantage of all the money saving benefits.
+On the other hand, a popular alternative to debt management is debt settlement, considered a more aggressive form of debt relief.
+Debt settlement may help consumers, facing the prospects of bankruptcy, get out of credit card debt faster, assuming they can accumulate money in a "set aside" designated account which can later be used as the funding source to reach a settlement with individual creditors.

-With debt settlement, it's important to recognize that, when consumers fall seriously behind in payments (60-90 days or more), credit card companies may choose to "sell off" debt as "bad debt" to a third-party collection agency.
-In this situation, creditors may recoup as little as 10 cents on the dollar.
-While it is not typical for credit card companies to settle for as little as 10 cents on the dollar, it does stand to reason that credit card companies may be willing to accept a reasonable settlement offer made by the consumer or by a debt settlement company working on the consumer's behalf.
-There are several other important considerations to be aware of when exploring the debt settlement form of debt relief: When consumers default on the terms of credit card agreements in order to set aside monies in a settlement account, creditors may threaten or take legal action.
-In addition, money saved through credit card negotiated settlements are subject to federal taxes (Imagine, saving $10,000 or more as a result of a credit card settlement and, without expecting it, getting a tax assessment for the additional "income").
-Finally, debt settlement normally will have a negative impact on one's personal credit, but not as serious or long lasting of an impact as personal bankruptcy.
+It's customary in debt settlement, that if consumers fall seriously behind in payments, credit card companies can decide to eventually "sell off" debt as "bad debt" to a collection agency.
+In this scenario, creditors may get as little as 10 cents on the dollar, so it stands to reason that credit card companies may be willing to accept a reasonable settlement offer made by the consumer or by a debt settlement company working on the consumer's behalf to negotiate a settlement.
+Be aware that when consumers default on the terms of credit card agreements in order to set aside monies in a settlement account, creditors may threaten or take legal action.
+In addition, money saved through credit card negotiated settlements are subject to federal taxation.
+Finally, debt settlement typically will have a negative impact on one's personal credit, but not as serious or long lasting of an impact as personal bankruptcy.